botify-hq/developers-docs/api_docs/markdowns/api/analysis/get-url-info.md

 # Get URL Information

 Botify API allows you to **get information on any URL analyzed** by Botify Analytics.
-Full list of requestable fields can be found in [[URLs Datamodel;analysis-datamodel]].
+Full list of requestable fields can be found in [[Analysis Datamodel;analysis-datamodel]].

 ## Endpoint